brynnmcgovern/CrazyEights/README.txt

 README MP3: Crazy Eights

-This program runs a simulation of a crazy eights game, and at the end lists out the statistics of the game.
+This program runs a simulation of a crazy eights game against the computer.
 1. Brynn McGovern
    2370579
    bmcgovern@chapman.edu